 Acts as provider and delegator to authentication, authorization, and auditing (AAA) sources within the enterprise as the first intercept to establish identity.

 Mediates between protocols and transforms portions of the API payload (both header and body) for clients that have fixed and/or specific requirements for consumption.

 Performs infrastructure-level API consumption functions required by client such as pagination, throttling, caching, delivery guarantee, firewall, and so on.

 Instruments APIs to fulfill service-level agreements (SLAs) through the monitoring of APIs and also injects metadata to report on API usage, health, and other metrics.

 Compose coarse-grain APIs (mashups) from fine-grain micro-APIs to fulfill specific business case operations through dynamic invocation and construction.

 A layer of abstraction that virtualizes API endpoints and acts as a reverse proxy to API platform host instances for high availability, security and scale.

-For more information, see API Gateway in LoopBack documentation.
+For more information, see API Gateway documentation.